kapawlak/temp_lab_host/Courses/6/AL/lab1.md

 The structure of our experiment means that instead of height as a function of time, we need to calculate the *final time*, $t_f$, as a function of *initial height*, $y_0$.
-In this situation the final time, $t_f$, is our dependent variable and the initial height, $y_0$, is our intendent variable.
+In this situation the final time, $t_f$, is our dependent variable and the initial height, $y_0$, is our independent variable.
 This should be contrasted with the usual situation in class where your *instantaneous height*, $y$, is dependent on the *instantaneous time*, $t$.

 :::Exercise (tffromy|1 Point)
 The final time, $t_f$, is the time that the ball has hit the ground after being dropped from rest at some height $y_0$.